dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 - **Get specific**.
 ChatGPT does a good job giving high-level summaries of concepts, but your paper should get beyond summary and offer specific, detailed arguments.
 ChatGPT can help you craft those, but you have to push it.

 - **Use creative prompting** and collaborative editing.
 Read Ethan Mollick's articles, linked below, and apply his strategies.

+- **Remain skeptical**.
+Remember that AI models can easily generate made-up facts.
+Don't trust ChatGPT's output unless you know it's true or can verify it from another source!

 ### Illustration